 Commonly seen in parasitic animals such as tape worms, budding involves the offspring developing as a growth on the parent's body.
 While some species can grow these buds anywhere, others only form them in specialized anatomical areas.
 Bacteria, yeast, protozoans, coral and even jellyfish use budding as a regular method of reproduction.
 In the case of animals such as jellyfish, the young eventually break off from the parent and become independent, while with organisms such as coral they stay attached their entire lives, becoming part of coral colony.

 Often employed by worm species, fragmentation is an asexual reproduction method that entails the parent animal growing to maturity then breaking up into multiple small pieces.
 These pieces grow into mature worms as well, and then the process starts over again.
 The offspring are all genetic duplicates of the original parent animal.

 The Virgin Birth -- Parthenogenesis

-Also known as "virgin birth," parthenogenesis entails a female plant or animal producing viable eggs without the aid of a male to fertilize them.
+Also known as virgin birth in biology, parthenogenesis entails a female plant or animal producing viable eggs without the aid of a male to fertilize them.
 It is seen in some species of fish, insects, frogs, lizards, invertebrates and plants, as a regular form of reproduction or an emergency method.